twotwotwo/histzip/lrcompress/format.md

   last two bytes were "ab".
 This is the output you'd get from a naive loop copying one byte at a time (but not what you'd get from, for instance, memmove).

-* 'end-of-block' instructions are a zero, followed by a checksum, which is an [xxHash] sum of the uncompressed output with seed 0, written in big-endian order.
+* 'end-of-block' instructions are a zero, followed by a checksum, which for histzip is an [xxHash] sum of the uncompressed output with seed 0, written in big-endian order.
+(Other applications can use their own checksums or none.)
 At end of block, the checksum state is reset but not the (de)compressor state.
 An empty block marks the end of the stream.
-Compressors must be sure not to write zero-length copies or literals, or they'll be misread as end-of-block markers, and not to write empty b locks before end of stream.
+Compressors must be sure not to write zero-length copies or literals, or they'll be misread as end-of-block markers, and not to write empty blocks before end of stream.

 [xxHash]: https://code.google.com/p/xxhash/